 By promoting the adoption of CCSS, the government is (knowingly or unknowingly) establishing CCSS as a national curriculum.
 This promotion could be concerning since having the government mandate a national education curriculum has historically been problematic and presents a conflict of interest.

-Parents who are concerned with their child’s education being negatively affected by CCSS may be overwhelmed by trying to find an alternative curriculum, but there is an option available.
+Parents who are concerned with their child’s education being negatively affected by CCSS may be overwhelmed by trying to find an alternative curriculum.
+There is an option available!
 Liberty University Online Academy (LUOA) provides quality, Christ-centered online education for grades K-12.
-With an emphasis on individualized learning, coursework is tailored to fit your child’s unique academic needs.
-Lessons for online classes are interactive and designed to stimulate your student’s interest, engage them in the learning process, and capture their imagination.
+Coursework is tailored to fit your child’s unique and individual academic needs.
+Lessons for online classes are interactive and designed to stimulate your student’s interest.
+LUOA courses are designed to engage them in the learning process and capture their imagination.
 Although coursework promotes self-instruction, parental guidance is essential.

 Since the faith perspective of a school is important, LUOA teaches all classes from a Christian worldview.
 LUOA offers the best of homeschool, private school, and Bible-based education all rolled into one.